kmironiuk/QAA_homework/README.md

 + Test 7 - Randomization of data in the query
 + Test 8 - Query parameters
 + Test 9 i 10 - Checking the response code

+### Module 5

+The cypress/artillery contains Spike Test
+The artillery-homework_5.dox file contains test results

+**Spike test** - It requires several phases and involves reaching an unexpectedly high load spike and returning to normal values.

+First, the system is used at the expected load for 5 minutes.

+We then simulate a sudden and short-lived spike in the number of  virtual users.

+After the jump, we stabilize the system again at expected usage levels.

++ errors.Failed capture or match - number of errors
++ http.codes.200 - number of requests that returned code 200
++ http.codes.301 - number of requests that returned code 301
++ http.codes.302 - number of requests that returned code 302
++ http.codes.404 - number of requests that returned code 404
++ http.request_rate - average number of requests sent per second
++ http.requests - total number of http requests sent
++ The http.response_time block shows the execution time of requests:
+  - min - time of the fastest request
+  - max - time of the longest request
+  - median - median value
+  - p95 - average value for 95% of users
+  - p99 - average value for 99% of users
++ http.responses - total number of responses
++ vusers.created - the number of virtual users for which the scenario was created
++ vusers.failed - the number of virtual users for which the scenario failed

+We check whether users will receive a response to the http request within a maximum time of 2 seconds -> http.response_time.max < 2000

+We check whether the number of requests per second is greater than or equal to 2 and whether the time of the slowest request does not exceed 600 milliseconds -> http.request_rate >= 2 and http.response_time.max < 600

+We check whether at least one virtual user failed his scenario -> vusers.failed == 0

+We verify that 95 percent of our users receive a response to an http request within one second or faster -> http.response_time.p95 < 10